 DAMAGE APPEAL PROCESS.
 From the date the billing statements are sent, students will have 30 days in which to contest the damage/fine.
-If the discrepancy is with the amount of the charge, they must contact the Director for Facilities and Maintenance.
-If the discrepancy is with assessment of the charge, students must fill out a damage appeals form available from your hall/apartment staff or the Department of Residence Life Office.
-The damage appeals form can be turned in to the hall/apartment staff or at the Residence Life Office.
+If the discrepancy is with the amount of the charge, they must contact the Assistant Director for Facilities and Maintenance.
+If the discrepancy is with assessment of the charge, students must fill out a Damage Appeals form available from your hall/apartment staff or the Department of Residence Life Office.
+The Damage Appeals form can be turned in to the hall/apartment staff or at the Residence Life

+Office.
 The form will be forwarded to the appropriate Residence Hall Director.

-The damage appeal will be reviewed by the Residence Hall Director to determine if the request will be approved or denied.
+The Damage Appeal will be reviewed by the Residence Hall Director to determine if the request will be approved or denied.
 The student will be notified through their student email account concerning the status of his/her appeal.
 If the appeal is not approved, the decision may be appealed to the Assistant Director for Student Discipline or his/her designated representative within 10 days by emailing the Assistant Director for Student Discipline indicating the reason for the appeal.
 The decision of the Assistant Director for Student Discipline will be final.
-All information obtained by the Residence Hall Director will be placed in the student's file so that it may be reviewed by the Assistant Director for Student Discipline if the decision is appealed.
+All information obtained by the Residence Hall Director will be placed in the student 's file so that it may be reviewed by the Assistant Director for Student Discipline if the decision is appealed.
 Group vandalism charges can NOT be appealed.

 PEST CONTROL.
-Pest control service is provided by SHSU through a contract with a private firm.
-All residental facilities are exterminated quarterly.
+Pest control service is provided by Residence Life Maintenance through a contract with a private firm.
+Residence halls are exterminated quarterly and Bearkat Village is exterminated monthly.
 If there is a medical reason as to why your room/apartment cannot be treated, you must provide a written statement from your physician to the RHD prior to pest control.

 REPAIRS.
 Sam Houston State University and the Department of Residence Life, including Residence Life Maintenance, are committed to improving the quality of life for our residents.
 Occasionally, Residence Life Maintenance personnel will need to enter student rooms/apartments to make needed/requested repairs.
-Residents should not attempt to make repairs on their own, including patching holes, and painting walls.
 Requests can be made by residents, hall staff, or Residence Life Maintenance personnel.
 Residents will need to allow access into their room/apartment for these personnel.
 Due to the large number of maintenance requests, residents will usually not be notified in advance of these repairs.
-Residents that turn down the Residence Life Maintenance personnel, will be charged \$50.00-\$75.00 for the time spent to reschedule the work.
+Residents that turn down the Residence Life Maintenance personnel, will be charged \$50.00 for the time spent to reschedule the work.
 Please be cooperative with these personnel to help us make on campus housing a better place to live.
 (See ROOM ENTRY)